Sullivan Environmental Consulting, Inc.

 Acute Exposures

-In all cases, there is a major limitation in terms of applying routine Gaussian dispersion models, i.e., how to define meteorological conditions when the emissions event of concern takes place.
+In all cases, there is a major limitation in terms of applying routine Gaussian dispersion models.
+This limitation is how to define meteorological conditions when the emissions event of concern takes place.
 There are two major options, as follows:

-• The most simplistic way, which is only appropriate as a default, is to assume that the worst-case emission event occurs every hour of the year.
-If the exposure assessment is screened on this basis, and there are no difficulties in meeting the exposure guidelines or standards, there is no need to refine the analysis any further.
+The most simplistic way, which is only appropriate as a default, is to assume that the worst-case emission event occurs every hour of the year.
+If we screen the exposure assessment on this basis, there is no need for further refinement of the analysis.
 On the other hand, if the imposition of such conservative assumptions would result in additional controls or permit restrictions, the next appropriate step is to account for the variability in emission rates by using a Monte Carlo treatment.

 Chronic Exposures

-The goals of assessment are similar if the exposure study is a threshold or non-threshold evaluation.
-Locations in close proximity to key sources need to be modeled with as much specificity as possible in terms of the release characteristics of nearby sources.
-Simplifying assumptions in terms of spatial aggregation of sources, treatment of building down wash, and other site-specific features usually become of much greater significance as the distance between the source and receptor is decreased.
+The goals of assessment are similar whether the exposure study is a threshold or non-threshold evaluation.
+Specifically, locations in close proximity to key sources are modeled with as much specificity as possible regarding the release characteristics of nearby sources.
+Similarly, simplifying assumptions concerning the spatial aggregation of sources.

-The diurnal features of the sources can be important in some cases.
-Operations that are concentrated in the daytime need to be modeled accordingly because of the strong bias towards restrictive dispersion conditions that produce worst-case conditions for near-ground sources during many nighttime periods.
-Especially for non-cancer endpoints with thresholds effects, it is essential to add background concentrations to the modeled concentrations for sources within the modeling domain.
+Additionally, the diurnal characteristics of the sources can be important in some cases.
+During the daytime, diurnal features model operations.
+This is primarily due to the strong bias towards restrictive dispersion conditions that create worst-case scenarios for near-ground sources during many nighttime periods.
+Particularly for non-cancer endpoints with threshold effects, it is essential to incorporate background concentrations into the modeled concentrations for sources within the modeling domain.

 Emergency Release